Introduction WHY JOIN US AT SOLANO COUNTY? COMMITMENT TO SERVICE:

 The County observes 12 fixed, paid holidays per year.

-To view the benefits for a regular position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=18189 CULTURE OF LEARNING AND DEVELOPMENT
+To view the benefits for an extra-help position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=21216 CULTURE OF LEARNING AND DEVELOPMENT

 Solano County is committed to "Invest In and For the Future" by providing training resources to encourage employee professional development and growth within our organization.
 While employed with Solano County, employees have the opportunity to pursue their career goals, interests, and develop the competencies on the Solano County Leadership Development Model by participating in the following programs: